andreaskundig/ncms-hestia/src/site/partners/en/index.md

   We only collaborate and engage with partners who we trust and who meet our [ethical chart](https://dating-privacy.hestialabs.org/en/ethics/).

   They structure and legitimize the Dating Privacy project and amplify its results to establish it in the long term.

-  Dating Privacy would be delighted to team up with an academic partner or partners.
-Their expertise and legitimacy on these topics would enhance the value of this knowledge and give it the scientific resonance it deserves.

-  We are also looking for associations active in gender bias.
 ---